rust-lang/rfcs/text/0000-macros-1.2.md

 This RFC does *not* propose any such API.
-It propose prioritizing the implementation and stabilization of function-like procedural macros, that are defined like this:
+It propose prioritizing the implementation and stabilization of function procedural macros, that are defined like this:

 ```rust
 #[proc_macro]